mstksg/inCode/copy/entries/dependent-haskell-2.md

 Now, having the entire structure of your neural network in the type is nice and all for cool tricks like `randomNet`...but do you *really* want to work with this directly?
-After all, from the user's perspective, the user really only ever needs to know `i` and `o`: What vectors the network *expects*, and what vectors the network *outputs*.
-In the end, all a (feed-forward) Neural Network really is is an abstraction over a function `R i -> R o`.
+After all, from the user's perspective, the user really only ever needs to know `i` and `o`: What vectors the network *expects* and what vectors the network *outputs*.
+In the end, a (feed-forward) Neural Network is really just a fancy `R i -> R o`.

-Remember, the main benefits of having the entire structure in the type was to help us *implement* our functions more safely, with the compiler's help, and also for cute return type polymorphism tricks like `randomNet` and `getNet`.
-The first type of benefit really doesn't benefit the *user* of the network.
+Remember, the main benefits of having the entire structure in the type was to help us *implement* our functions more safely, with the compiler's help, and also for cute return type polymorphism tricks like `randomNet` and `getNet` and some stronger documentation.
+The *user* of the network really only benefits from the second two types of benefits.

-Another downside of having the structure in the type is that we can't store all of them in the same list or data structure.
-A `Network 10 '[5,3] 1` won't share a list with a `Network 10 '[5,2] 1`, despite having the same inputs/outputs and API.
+One practical downside of having the structure in the type is that you can't store them in the same list or data structure.
+A `Network 10 '[5,3] 1` won't share a list with a `Network 10 '[5,2] 1`, despite having the same inputs/outputs (and API).

 Imagine that we had written a `Network` type that *didn't* have the internal structure in the type ---